Next: Package format, Previous: Package f90 [Contents][Index]

 (%i1) load("finance")$ (%i2) benefit_cost(0.24,[0,300,500,150],[100,320,0,180]); (%o2) 1.427249324905784

-Next: Package fractals, Previous: Package f90 [Contents][Index]
+Next: Package format, Previous: Package f90 [Contents][Index]